Black Hawk College Foundation Scholarships

 Scholarships may be from an industry, service group, professional organization, foundation, church, state government or academic department.
 You can search for scholarships then follow the donor’s application guidelines and deadlines.
 Each donor sets their requirements of what they’re looking for in a scholarship recipient.

 Be wary of scholarship search scams where you pay to apply.
 There are no guarantees or money-back offers for scholarships.

 In-district high school seniors in the top 10% of their graduating class at the end of seven semesters are eligible for the Black Hawk College Presidential Scholars Award.
 For early graduates (after 3½ years), class rank after six semesters will be used.
-You must have attended a public high school or a North Central Association-accredited private high school within the Illinois Community College District #503 to qualify.
+You must have attended a public high school or a Higher Learning Commission-accredited private high school within the Illinois Community College District #503 to qualify.
 Presidential Scholars are awarded 100% of their tuition up to 19 credit hours per semester.